The 211th issue of the Revue d'Histoire de la Shoah, the first from the new editorial board headed by Audrey Kichelewski

 The

 The only journal of its kind to appear in French, it wants to participate in the most current research on the Shoah, both in the field of history and other social sciences, anthropology, sociology, literary studies or memory.
-Film studies, gender studies, the history of ideas are all disciplines that come within his sphere of interest.
+Film studies, gender studies and the history of ideas are all disciplines that fall within his sphere of interest.
 The geographical area it covers is Europe as a whole, including countries that remained neutral during the Second World War, but also colonial empires and beyond (United States, Latin America, etc.).

-The RHS has published and intends to publish articles on the history of genocides other than the Shoah and is interested in a comparative approach.
+The RHS has published and intends to publish articles on the history of genocides other than the Holocaust and is interested in a comparative approach.
 Under the direction of Jean-Marc Dreyfus (University of Manchester/Centre d'Histoire de Sciences Po) and Audrey Kichelewski (University of Strasbourg/Institut Universitaire de France), the